 Thinking about your customer retention efforts within the context of your customer lifecycle stages helps you deliver the right message, at the right time.
 It also helps you maintain focus on the objective at hand.

 Customer lifecycle stages vary from business to business.
-For example, e-commerce customers typically transition through at least three stages:
+For example, e-commerce customers typically transition through at least four stages:

 SaaS customers may go through different stages, but they nonetheless transition from prospect to advocate: